igponce/Tableau10-Desktop-Qualified-Associate-Outline/README.md

 # Tableau Desktop 10 Qualified Associate - Exam Outline

-Exam outline with links to questions, and solutions that exemplify what's needed / asked in the Tableau 10 QA Exam.
+Exam notes with links to questions, and solutions that exemplify what's needed / asked in the Tableau 10 QA Exam.

+Not 100% done, but enough to pass.

 Exam prep guide:
 http://mkt.tableau.com/files/Desktop-10-QA-Exam-Prep-Guide.pdf